rogelioprieto/linux-tips/_posts/2022-02-16-how-to-install-vscode-extensions-in-vscodium.md

 ```bash
 cd /usr/share/codium/resources/app
 ```
-Choose and execute, one option.
+Choose and execute, *one option*: using a text editor or using Terminal app.

 2. (*Option one*) Open and editor and modify the `product.json` file.\
 Open the file in an editor.